 Water of Life

 In the beginning of the Bible, God transforms a desolate wilderness into a garden through a stream that waters the ground and brings life wherever it goes.
 This image gets developed throughout the biblical story as wells, cisterns, rain, and rivers all become images of God’s creative power.
-In this video, we’ll explore the “water of life” theme through the biblical story and see how it leads to Jesus, who presents himself as the one bringing living water to a world that is desperately thirsty.Video Details
+In this video, we’ll explore the water of life theme through the biblical story and see how it leads to Jesus, the one bringing living water to a world that is desperately thirsty.Video Details

 In the beginning of the Bible, God transforms a desolate wilderness into a garden through a stream that waters the ground (Genesis 2:4-6).
 The clay created by the water becomes the origin place of humans (Genesis 2:7), trees (Genesis 2:9), and animals (Genesis 2:19), creating the ideal heaven-on-earth place called “the garden of delight” (“eden” means “delight” in Hebrew).
 God provides these waters from “the deep” that he contained and ordered under the dry land in Genesis 1.

 God’s People Rescued by His Water of Life